 This information serves as a quantitative baseline.
 Over time, scientists return to the carefully mapped plots to watch for changes from this known baseline, which might be the first sign of a problem in the park ecosystem as a whole.

 Why inventory and monitor park life?
-The Smoky Mountains are one of the most species-rich parks in the national park system, and are designated as an International Biosphere Reserve World Heritage Site.
+The Smoky Mountains are one of the most species-rich parks in the national park system, and are designated as an International Biosphere Reserve and a World Heritage Site.
 On the ground, this means the park is home to species that are endangered, rare, and endemic (living only in the Smokies), as well as unique communities of plants and animals.
 We are not only mandated as a national park to protect these rare living resources, but also to preserve all of the native life within the park.
 To protect these resources, it is crucial to know what, where, and how species exist, and, over time, how they are changing.
 By looking at these documented trends that come out of inventory and monitoring work, scientists can then ask where, why, and how changes happen, and help park scientists, maintenance workers, and managers better protect the park's unique species and ecosystems.

 Many protected areas around the country have or are starting inventory & monitoring programs.
 The Great Smoky Mountains Inventory and Monitoring program is special because it was one of the first in the country.
-Now in its second decade, the program includes not only vascular plants and vertebrates, as many programs do, but also has inventory data on almost every physical and biological resource in the park.
+Now in its third decade, the program includes not only vascular plants and vertebrates, as many programs do, but also has inventory data on almost every physical and biological resource in the park.
 Scientists use that data to advise collaborator research, identify and protect rare or vulnerable species, and study ecological relationships between species and patterns across the park.
 The health of the resources is also vital to good management.